bluejoe2008/spark-http-stream/README.md

 		<url-pattern>/xxxx</url-pattern>
 	</servlet-mapping>

-in the example above, a servlet of `ConfigurableHttpStreamServlet` is defined with a ActionsHandlerFactory `KafkaAsReceiverFactory`, required parameters for the `ActionsHandlerFactory`, `bootstrapServers`, for example, are defined as `init-param`.
+in the example above, a servlet of `ConfigurableHttpStreamServlet` is defined with a ActionsHandlerFactory `KafkaAsReceiverFactory`, required parameters for the `ActionsHandlerFactory` (`bootstrapServers`, for example), are defined as `init-param`.

+# HttpStreamClient
+HttpStreamClient` provides a HTTP client used to communicate with a `HttpStreamServer`.
+It contains serveral methods:
+* `sendDataFrame`: send a `DataFrame` to the server, if the `DataFrame` is too large, it will be splitted into smaller packets
+* `sendRows`: send data (as `Array[Row]`) to server
+* `fetchSchema`: retrieves schema of certain topic
+* `fecthStream`: retrieves data (as 'Array[RowEx]') from server
+* `subscribe`: subscribe a topic and retrieves a subscriberId
+* `unsubscribe`: unsubscribe

+Note that some methods are only available when the server is equipped with correct `ActionsHandler`.
+As an example, the `KafkaAsReceiver` only handles action `actionSendStream`, that means, if you called `fecthStream` and `sendDataFrame` methods of the HttpStreamClient, it works well.
+But it will fail and throw an `UnsupportedActionException` when you called `subscribe` method.